 Getting Involved

-Welcome to the Harvard Journal of Law & Technology, also known as JOLT!
+Welcome to the Harvard Journal of Law & Technology (“JOLT”)!
 We are a student-run journal and law & technology community made up of over 150 students annually.
 This page is meant to help you navigate our organization and learn how to get involved.
-If you have any questions, or want to get in touch with someone from HLS, you can reach out to the Editors-in-Chief, Jessica Zhao and Alex Rafferty (jolt@mail.law.harvard.edu).
+If you have any questions, or want to get in touch with someone from HLS, you can reach out to the Editors-in-Chief (jolt@mail.law.harvard.edu).
 We'd love to talk with you and answer any of your questions!

 1L Students

-As an incoming 1L, the paired Subcite and Digest experience is the best way to get involved with the journal.
-As a subciter, you will attend 4 hours of our mass subcite weekend, where you will check the text and footnotes of an article and perform substantive, grammar, and bluebooking edits.
-As a Digest contributor, you will either write or edit a short online piece about a recent issue in tech law to be featured on this site.
-If you have questions about getting involved as a 1L, you can reach out to the Operations Editor, William Locke (jolt.ops.editor@gmail.com), or the Digest Executive Editor, Anastasia Pyrinis (joltdigest@mail.law.harvard.edu).
+The paired Subcite and Digest experience is the best way for 1Ls to get involved with JOLT.
+Subciters attend 4 hours of our mass subcite weekend, where they perform substantive, grammar, and Bluebook edits against the text and footnotes of our forthcoming Issue.
+Digest contributors either write or edit a short online piece about a recent issue in tech law to be featured on this site.
+For more information, please reach out to the Operations Editor (jolt.ops.editor@gmail.com) or the Digest Executive Editor (joltdigest@mail.law.harvard.edu).

 Transfer Students